kinelite/Flux-insert-character/README.md

-Model required
+Models required
 - Flux1-fill-dev
 - Flux1-redux-dev
-- InsightFace (innswapper128) and ReActor.
+- InsightFace (inswapper_128) and ReActor.
+- SDXL Jugglenaut XL (for V4)

 How to Use
 1. Import the workflow to ComfyUI